-- One of the earlier Edutainment computer games had a treehouse.
+- One of the earlier edutainment computer games had a treehouse.
 There was a chalkboard you could draw on, and a telescope you could look through, a few links to mini-games and some 'just for fun' clicky-things.
-It was neat, for the time, but you tended to run through the limits of what you could do really quickly.
+It was neat, for the time, but really quickly you tended to run through the limits of what you could do.

 - Limbo has lots of treehouses.
-How fun they are, are left up to player's imagination.
+How fun they are, are left up to the player's imagination.

 - The kids who live in them seem to be having fun, at least.